MomenHassan12/Route-TechExam/README.md

 - Displays a table with customer names, transaction dates, and amounts.
 - Allows filtering the table by customer name and transaction amount.
-- Displays a graph of the total transaction amount per day for the selected customer.
+- Displays a graph of the total transaction amount per day for the selected customer (when you clicked in his name).

 ## Technologies Used